Community policing is a policing strategy and philosophy

 , with community members helping to identify suspects and bring problems to the attention of police

 A collaboration between the police and the community that identifies and solves community problems.
 Community policing has far-reaching implications.
 Reserve Officers

-The City of Lathrup Village utilizes approximately five (5) and we are looking to add another one at the beginning of 2019.
+The City of Lathrup Village utilizes six (6) Reserve Officers who volunteer their time monthly to the community.
 Although, the Michigan Commission for Law Enforcement Standards (MCOLES) has not set any standards for Reserve Officers, the standards are set by each individual Chief of Police.

 Our Reserve Officers are used to augment our police officers during special events, and/ or patrol duties.
 Normally, Reserve Officers work along side a Police Officer but there are limited occasions where two Reserve Officers could be placed together to assist in extra patrol duties.
 Every Reserve Officer has an active concealed pistol license.